rigobauer/react-abc2svg/README.md

 />
 ```

+## References

+* To make things clear, this is just a fancy cover to make you things easier in case you're working with [React](https://reactjs.org).
+All the hard work related to convert the abc notation to svg was already made by [Jef Moine](https://github.com/moinejf) and his awesome library [abc2svg](https://github.com/moinejf/abc2svg).
+Don't forget to check it out!

+## IMPORTANT:

-**IMPORTANT**: If you are using the component multiple times in the same page, to avoid strange behaviours each component needs to have a unique `%%fullsvg` value.
-If you con't provide one in the abc notation, the component will generate a random one for you.
+If you are using the component multiple times in the same page, to avoid strange behaviours each component needs to have a unique `%%fullsvg` value.
+If you don't provide one in the abc notation, the component will generate a random one for you.

 [build-badge]: https://img.shields.io/travis/rigobauer/react-abc2svg/master.svg?style=flat-square
 [build]: https://travis-ci.org/rigobauer/react-abc2svg